- Is HTML5 supported by all browsers? The error your browser does not support HTML5 video should answer that quickly.

 The error message Your browser does not currently recognize any of the video formats available interrupts the videos from loading.

 The culprit behind this inconvenience is usually Adobe Flash Player.
-As the internet browsers often use Adobe Flash to run HTML5 videos, a check on Flash Player’s activity is recommended.
+As the Internet browsers often use Adobe Flash to run HTML5 videos, a check on the Flash Player’s activity is recommended.

 Here’s how one user described the issue on Microsoft Answers forum: